Welcome:

 random dot-com job title generator: enjoy!

 *In case your are curious what "Hohlwelt" means.
-It is the German term for the "hollow earth theory" by english astronomer Edmund Halley.
+It is the German term for the "hollow earth theory" and also the title of a book by Rudy Rucker.

 1995+: